 Connections is committed to early intervention to ensure clients receive evidence-based services in the least restrictive environment.
 Our full continuum of services for children, adolescents, and adults has given us the experience and resources to provide early intervention in the office, home, school, and community.
-We will collaborate with Harbor House, as they currently have a relationship with Arkansas Community Corrections (ACC) to provide Re-entry services to clients.
 Connections with history of utilizing Crisis Stabilization techniques and serving clients with dual diagnosis.
 Clients that are identified with higher needs will receive more intensive services via QBHP interventions.